Have you ever uttered these words?

 “If I could just take control of my cancellations…”

-“How can I decrease my cancellations…?”
+“How do I decrease my cancellations…?”

 “Charge someone for a cancellation?
 No way!
 We don’t want to upset them…”